pamelaarcher/bankingproject/README.md

 - [License](#license)

 ## Description
 This banking application was created with create-react-app and uses React including react-router-dom for navigation routing, Bootstrap and Javascript.
 The application includes a home, login, create account and ability to deposit and withdraw from the account.
 There is also an administrative screen that displays user account information.
+The application is being hosted on AWS.

 ## Setting Up and Running The Application
 1) Create a react application using create-react-app.